DRFR34/react-sortable-customizable-table/README.md

 The table is configurable, with customization options for column headers and colors.
 You can easily integrate it into your project and adjust the styles to meet your needs.

-This module is published NPM, at the following address :
+This module is published on NPM, at the following address :

 [https://www.npmjs.com/package/react-sortable-customizable-table](https://www.npmjs.com/package/react-sortable-customizable-table)